 Novena to Mary, Untier of Knots

-Day 1 – Friday 20th October, Identifying our Knots
+Day 1 – Sunday 7th October, Identifying the Knots in our lives

 Welcome and Introduction